akinyiv/UkulimaBot/ukulima/README.md

 - **Farmer-Friendly UI**: Built with Phoenix LiveView for a real-time, interactive chatbot interface.
 - **Customizable Prompts**: Fine-tune model parameters (temperature, top\_p) for better responses.
 - **Image Analysis**: Utilize LLaVA for image-based disease diagnosis.
+- **User Roles**: Farmers, Experts, and Admins.
+- **Crop Disease Diagnosis**: Upload photos of crops to diagnose diseases.
+- **Voice Input**: Interact with the app using voice commands in local languages.
+- **Offline Functionality**: Access key features without internet connectivity.
+- **Farming Tips**: Get personalized farming tips based on location and crop type.
+- **Weather and Market Information**: Receive real-time weather forecasts and market prices.
+- **Community Support**: Connect with other farmers and experts for advice.

 ---